-Some of them were desperate to do something but didn’t know how, have been scared and some of them just accept it and work for less which is absolutely WRONG.
+Some of them were desperate to do something but didn’t know how.
+Or have been scared and some of them just accept it and worked for less which is absolutely WRONG.

 Stand up for your rights and watch out for usurers, write their names in forums, call to the local press etc. We can not let them to lower the standards of decent payment for everyone.